- Lake March. Australian Dance Party

 The ABC has produced a documentary to mark the 20th anniversary of Cathy Freeman’s historic win in the 400m sprint at the Sydney 2000 Olympics.
 The film is co-directed by Stephen Page and features Bangarra dancer Lillian Banks as a young Cathy Freeman.
 The documentary includes archival footage, interviews and dance sequences.
 It will be available on ABC iview from 13 September.

 - Kristian Fredrikson.
-Designer
+Designer.
+Some reviews and comments

 In addition to the review of my recent publication, Kristian Fredrikson.
 Designer, written by Jennifer Shennan and posted on this site, here are some reviews and a comment made during August.